laurencary/Slaque/README.md

 ### Workspaces:
-- Users can view a workspace
+- Users can join a workspace
 - Users can switch between workspaces they belong to
 - Users can create and edit a profile specific to the workspace.